Meanmelter/Clover-Edition/README.md

 ## Clover Edition Modified

+A local install of a text-generator known as AI Dungeon.

 Also take a look at [AIDungeonPastes](https://aidungeonpastes.github.io/AID2-Art/) for some drawn gameplay examples.
 A fork of AIDungeon2, now driven by huggingface's transformers repository using PyTorch GPT2.
 #### Features: